airr-community/ogrdb/scripts/readme.md

 ### Usage Notes - IgDiscover

-Assuming that you have copied the script file to IgDiscover's `final` directory following an IgDiscover run, the following commands will download the IMGT reference file and run a VH gene analysis:
+Assuming that you have copied the script file to IgDiscover's `final` directory following an IgDiscover run, the commands below will download the IMGT reference file and run a VH gene analysis.
+Please note that all commands should be run in the `final` directory.

 ```
 $ wget -O IMGT_REF_GAPPED.fasta http://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithGaps-F+ORF+inframeP